Book: Émigré: 95 Years in the Life of a Russian Count by Paul Grabbe with Alexandra Grabbe

 Until I read Émigré, despite my knowledge of Russian history, I tended to think of the nobility surrounding the Tsar as characters in a novel.
 Their fantastic homes, elaborate costumes and their expulsion from their country were appealing to read about, but not quite real.

 That image was only confirmed by a visit my husband and I made to St. Petersburg, the glorious city packed with reminders of the glory of the Tsars.
 Amazingly, the Soviet government restored and protected the gilded palaces and the magnificent art works.
 As an aside, I finagled my way into the boyhood St. Petersburg apartment of Vladimir Nabokov, one of my favorite authors.
-The building, just off Prospekt Street, the area where the Grabbes lived, was closed the public, since it was under construction, but still gave us a flavor of the life of Nabakov as a young boy, and Paul Grabbe and his family.
+The building, just off Prospekt Street, the area where the Grabbes lived, was closed to the public, since it was under construction, but still gave us a flavor of the life of Nabakov as a young boy, and Paul Grabbe and his family.
 Nabokov’s Speak Memory tells of his life as a boy–very closely paralleling Paul Grabbe who was nearly the same age.

 Paul Grabbe poses in front of his family’s second home, near Smolensk about 1910.
 (Photo courtesy of Alexandra Grabbe.)